-Have you ever walked into a party or a social situation and found yourself overcome with feelings of Attribution to Kimberly Recoranxiousness?
+Have you ever walked into a party or a social situation and found yourself overcome with feelings of anxiousness?
 Shyness and social unease are quite common and affect millions of people.
 This may not seem like such a big deal, but as you get older, staying social and building strong friendships is a vital part of maintaining your mental and emotional well-being.
 With retirement, and the subsequent relocation that sometimes follows, many old friends and familiar social settings can drastically change.
 Many times, you’ll be forced to step out of your comfort zone in order to forge new connections.
 This can sometimes cause a lot of anxiety, especially if you’re someone who is inherently shy or feels awkward in social situations.

 Luckily, there are steps you can take to manage your social anxiety, and overcome your shyness.
 We’ve listed some of them below: